cubed-guy/ice/README.md

-# Intro?
-Preface?
-Disclaimer? idk
+# CoolLang (help with name plz)

-This language/readme doesn't focus on making things easy for beginners.
-If it ends up being, then good, but it isn't a priority.
+This language doesn't focus on making things easy for beginners.
+If it ends up being, then good, but it isn't the priority.

 The aim is ease of programming.
-Here's the idea of what _could_ make it easier.
-We'll find out if it actually makes it easier once it's done.
+It's an idea of what _could_ make it easy.
+We'll find out once it's done.

-# Variables

-Data types are aimed to be as basic as possible while still providing enough functionality to be Turing complete and not too obscure to be usable.

 ## Integers